Portsmouth, Ohio: Highways

 139, 140, and 335.
 The nearest Interstate highway is I-64.
-Interstate 73 is planned to use the newly built Portsmouth bypass (i.e., Ohio State Route 823) en route from North Carolina To Michigan.
+Interstate 73 is planned to use the newly built Portsmouth bypass (i.e., Ohio State Route 823) from North Carolina o Michigan.
 The I-74 Extension is planned to use US 52 through Portsmouth, running concurrently with I-73 on the eastern side of Portsmouth.

+Public transportation

+Public transportation for Portsmouth and its outlying areas is offered through Access Scioto County (ASC).

 Rail

 Portsmouth is an important location in the Norfolk Southern Railway network.
 Norfolk Southern operates a railyard and locomotive maintenance facility for its long-distance shipping route between the coalfields of West Virginia and points east, to the Great Lakes.
 Competitor CSX Transportation operates a former Chesapeake & Ohio Railway line just east of the city in Sciotoville, which crosses the Ohio River on the historic Sciotoville Bridge.
 Amtrak offers passenger service to the Portsmouth area on its Cardinal route between New York City and Chicago.
 The passenger station is on CSX Transportation-owned track in South Shore, Kentucky, across the Ohio River from Portsmouth.